-Pool therapy can be used to improve muscle strength, joint range of motion, exercise endurance, walking, and balance problems, which may have been caused by a variety of medical conditions.
-By using the viscosity of the water, your therapist can design a strengthening program which uses the water for resistance training and strengthening.
+Pool therapy has been shown to improve muscle strength, joint range of motion, exercise endurance, walking, and balance problems, which may have been caused by a variety of medical conditions.